The workplace is evolving.

 4) Recruit & Engage Remote Wellness Champions

 Having social support and encouragement can inspire healthier habits and behaviors.
-So, an
+So, an out-of-the-box wellness idea would be to create a wellness champion network.

 5) Design Well-Being Campaigns That Draw People Together